Foxes Lair

 Gondwana 520 million years ago

-When India and Antarctica separated from WA, reduction of weight from the combined continents on the underlying mantle created an upward pressure that caused the Darling Range to slowly rise on the west coast accompanied by parallel faults inland.
-On the south coast a line of uplift parallel to the coast (Jarrahwood Axis) caused east/west trending faults and formerly south flowing rivers to reverse flow and eventually join the Swan River.
+After India separated from WA, reduction of weight from the combined continents on the underlying mantle created an upward pressure that caused the Darling Range to slowly rise on the west coast accompanied by parallel faults inland.
+Antatrctica's separation caused a line of uplift parallel to the south coast (Jarrahwood Axis) and east/west trending faults.
+Formerly south-flowing rivers to reversed flow and now eventually join the Swan River.
 On the south side of this uplift the coast slumped forming a slope down to the ocean.

 Stress from tilting of the Australian Plate is a cause of earthquakes like the Meckering quake.

-It is no wonder that our granites look old and tired.
-Still they create interesting shapes and landscapes.
+It is no wonder that our granites look old and tired, but they create interesting landscape patterns.

 Banded Ironstone in Foxes Lair